This Land is My Land

 The Indians of All Tribes welcomed media coverage of their public protest and hoped to raise national consciousness about contemporary tribal issues.
 The occupiers also considered converting Alcatraz into an Indian University, a cultural center, and a museum.
 These ideas lost momentum as the numbers of occupiers dwindled due to the challenges of living on The Rock.

 After nineteen months.
 U.S. Marshals intervened to reclaim the government property and the last Indians were evicted in June, 1971.
-The Occupation of Alcatraz became a landmark event that reinvigorated Native American pride and initiated dramatic legislative and cultural change.

 The Voice of Alcatraz